Mourners gather to pay tribute to billionaire couple Barry and Honey Sherman

 Referring to his family unit as a six-pack, he reminisced about everything from childhood family travels to massive holiday dinners to recent play times with new grandchildren.
 Through it all, members of the clan benefited from his parents' boundless love and zest for life.

-“Our parents never left anyone behind.
-They were taken from us,” he said, as two coffins were prominently displayed at the front of the hall where the service was taking place.
+"Our parents never left anyone behind.
+They were taken from us," he said, as two caskets lay in front of him.

 Honey Sherman's sister, Mary Shechtman, said she's been in a fog since the loss.

-Note: Note to readers: This is a corrected story.
-A previous version had the wrong spelling of Jonathon Sherman